rubensamarojr/polymps/README.md

 There are some examples in the folder **input**.

-## Usage
+## Compile

-Code compiled and tested on Linux CentOS 7.
+Code compiled and tested on Linux CentOS 7 and Ubuntu64.

 You can build the project in GNU/Linux using the makefile.
 Follow these steps (CPU version):